P-one-1/refinerycms/README.md

 You'll notice not only has Refinery generated the backend "Events" tab but also a new menu item called "Events" and two new front-end views,index.html.erb and show.html.erb, located in vendor/extensions/events/app/views/refinery/events/ for you to customise.

 # Testing your extension
-There is a separate guide which covers this subject found at Testing Your Extension.
+There is a separate guide which covers this subject found at Testing Your Extension(https://www.refinerycms.com/guides/testing/).

 # Crudify: The Backbone of Refinery Engines